coolzhao/Geo-SAM/README.md

 ## Acknowledgement

 This repo benefits from [Segment Anything](https://github.com/facebookresearch/segment-anything) and [TorchGeo](https://github.com/microsoft/torchgeo).
-Thanks for their wonderful works.
+Thanks for their wonderful work.